How to feel more confident about childbirth

 Prepare as much as you can

 Being pregnant can be exhausting and it's normal to feel lacking in energy.
 However, it can help to prepare for the new baby's arrival on the days when you feel more energetic.
-This might mean putting together furniture, looking up local parent and baby groups, or stocking up on toilet roll.
+This might mean putting together furniture, looking up local parent and baby groups, or stocking up on pre-prepared food.

 "Try to do your research while pregnant, before you have your baby," says Williams.
-"I can't tell you how difficult it is to do things when you are sleep-deprived.
-Sign up to support groups and put them in your diary, learn how to use gadgets like breast pumps, car seats, and high chairs, and try to have a practice run."
+"It is difficult to do things when you are sleep-deprived.
+Sign up to support groups and put them in your diary, learn how to use gadgets like breast pumps, car seats, and prams, and try to have a practice run."

 Ask for help

 According to research, 71% of new parents are reluctant to reach out and ask for help during the first few weeks of welcoming home their new baby.
-Nearly a quarter (23%) of those surveyed said they were worried about being labelled a bad parent and 40% did not want others to think they can't cope if they were to ask for assistance.
+Around one quarter of those surveyed said they were worried about being labelled a bad parent and 40% did not want others to think they can't cope if they were to ask for assistance.

 "We live in a society where we want to seem like we've got it all together, but getting help and advice from people you trust is key.
-In hindsight, I wish I had asked for more," says Williams.
+In hindsight, I wish I had asked for more when I was a new parent," says Williams.

 "It's important to tap into your own personal network.
-Have honest conversations with your parent friends so they can talk to you about what they found difficult.
-In the last two years, it has been really difficult for women because they have been shut off from their support networks because of COVID-19.
-Now, we can engage with those who are close to us."
+Have honest conversations with your parent friends so they can talk to you about what they found difficult and engage with those who are close to us."

 Join support groups for new parents